Seif1Ahmed/Projects/README.md

 ## Development Process
-This project is a collaborative effort between me and Grok, an AI assistant.Together,we:
+This project is a collaborative effort between me and Grok, an AI assistant.
+Together, we:

 Curated and fine-tuned SBERT on 1,000 Reuters query-article pairs, optimizing for semantic relevance using cosine similarity loss.
 Conducted extensive testing with diverse, unconventional queries to validate robustness and identify limits (e.g., perfect scores on “dankest meme coin sh*tshow” to a drop at “flibber jabber wizzle pop”).